symeneses/MLS-C01/2_data_analysis/Analytics.md

 ## Athena

 Serverless query service to analyze data in Amazon S3.
-It supports CSV, JSON, or columnar data in Apache Parquet and Apache ORC (which performs better) and is integrated with the AWS Glue Data Catalog.
+It supports CSV, JSON, and columnar data such as Apache Parquet or Apache ORC (Optimized Row Columnar), giving a much better performance.
+Athena is integrated with the AWS Glue Data Catalog.

 - It is based on Apache Presto
 - It can be accessed through the console, API, or SQL clients connected with JDBC or ODBC drivers (i.e. PowerBI, Tableau).
 - User-defined functions and stored procedures are not supported
 - It could be used to analyze logs from CloudTrail, CloudFront, ELB, etc.
-- A typical pipeline for a data lake could be: S3 > Glue (ETL) > Athena > QuickSight (Visualizations).
+- A typical pipeline for a data lake could be: S3 > Glue or Kinesis Firehose (ETL) > Athena > QuickSight (Visualizations).

 ## QuickSight